PKUGaoGroup/DSDPFlex/README.md

 ## Using DSDPFlex_pyTools

-We provide a python interface for calling DSDPFlex and related tools.
+We provide a Python interface for calling DSDPFlex and related tools.
 It is recommended to run **rescoring** with this DSDPFlex_pyTools.
 More functions can be implemented in the future.

-We recommend to set up the python environment with conda.
+We recommend setting up the Python environment with conda.

 ```
 conda create -n DSDPFlex_py